Jan Dejnožka Home Page

 Law school student papers / Pisemné práce jako studujícího práv

-“Plato and Hobbes: The Foundations of Political Philosophy.” written for Don Regan’s political philosophy course (1992).
+“Plato and Hobbes: On the Foundations of Political Philosophy.” written for Don Regan’s and Joseph Raz’s jointly taught political philosophy course (1994).
 A theory of the state basing theory of value on theory of human nature, based on a general solution to Hume’s is → ought (fact → value) inference problem.

-“The Freedom of Morality.” written for Joseph Raz’s and Don Regan’s co-taught value and politics course (1994).
-A critical study of Joseph Raz, The Morality of Freedom.
+“The Freedom of Morality.” written for Joseph Raz’s and Don Regan’s jointly taught value and politics course (1994).
+A critical study of Joseph Raz’s book, The Morality of Freedom.
 Topics include authority justified by reason, perfectionist moral ideals vs. neutralism, rights-based liberty, incommensurability of values, human well-being, political autonomy, value-pluralism, and harm and toleration.

-“Is an Objectively Best Tax Policy Possible?.” written for Kyle Logue’s tax law course (1994).
+“Is an Objectively Best Tax Policy Possible?
+Non-normative Tax Policy and Other Tax Ideals.” written for Kyle Logue’s tax law course (1994).
 A discussion of objectivity and the paradoxes of relativism as they apply to tax policy.
 This is a reply to a 1992 paper in Tax Policy by Douglas A. Kahn and Jeffrey S. Lehman.

 “Corporate Entity: A Legal and Ontological Study.” written for Joseph Vining for independent research credit (1996), after taking his enterprise organization course.
 There is a wide discussion of issues, but the main topic is the reality of human groups and institutions.
 Subsumed into my corporate entity book as parts 1 and 2.

 “Corporate Entity: Vagueness, Artifice, and Reality.” a sequel to my “Corporate Entity: A Legal and Ontological Study.”
 July 6, 2005; updated September 26, 2005.
 An original discussion of vagueness, and the only sustained criticism of Russell’s definition of “vague” I know of.
 Subsumed into my corporate entity book as part 3, sects.
 1-9.

 “Logical Relevance.” written for Richard D. Friedman’s advanced evidence course (1996).
-This is an early draft of my Russell book, chapter 10.
+This is in effect the first draft of my Russell book, chapter 10.

 “Daubert vs. Frye: Logical Empiricism and Reliable Science.” written in reply to Heidi Li Feldman’s advanced torts course and a 1996 paper by Richard D. Friedman.